pinkgranny/18assignment-css-santa/README.md

 ---

 Today's assignment is all about having fun and getting into the Christmas spirit.
 Your task is to create a image of Santa using ONLY HTML and CSS.
-This is also a competition and the best looking Santa, voted for by the class, gets to receive the annual Sandra competition price.
+This is also a competition and the best looking Santa, voted for by the class, gets to receive the annual Santa competition price.
 GAME ON!

 ## How to complete this assignment